Managed Memory

 DRAGON_SUCCESS or another dragonError_t return code.

-dragonError_t dragon_memory_modify_size(dragonMemoryDescr_t *mem_descr, const size_t new_size)
+dragonError_t dragon_memory_modify_size(dragonMemoryDescr_t *mem_descr, const size_t new_size, const timespec_t *timeout)

 Change the size of a given memory descriptor.